mojimoon/MojiBalatro/README.md

 - **[Steamodded](https://github.com/Steamopollys/Steamodded) is required**.
 Please follow the instructions there to install Steamodded and these mods.
 - English and Simplified Chinese are supported.
 Switching between the two languages requires a game restart.
+- In-game descriptions are modified for brevity so that they fit the UI.
+Here you can find detailed descriptions in both languages.

 ## Installation